-• Carbon's presence in carbonates would have to be accounted for by reference to the calcium, magnesium and sodium yields.
-This is not infeasible, but in any case the carbon yield is inelastic, and therefore represents a different volume from the capture elements.
+- Carbon's presence in carbonates would have to be accounted for by reference to the calcium, magnesium and sodium yields.
+This is not infeasible, but in any case the carbon yield is inelastic, and therefore represents a different volume from the capture elements. - Oxygen is an inelastic yield, and includes contributions from the borehole, porosity, formation water and inorganic minerals. - Hydrogen is also present in the borehole, formation water, Nahcolite and clays.